replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/01-preparing-to-use-the-sdk/assignment.md

 ```

 Let's also set up our shell for interacting with the Replicated
-Platform.
+platform.

 ```
 export REPLICATED_API_TOKEN="[[ Instruqt-Var key="REPLICATED_API_TOKEN" hostname="shell" ]]"
 ```

-And lastly, let's make sure we are working with the Harbor app that was
+And lastly make sure we are working with the Harbor app that was
-created during the lab setup.
+created by the lab setup.

 ```
 export REPLICATED_APP="[[ Instruqt-Var key="REPLICATED_APP" hostname="shell" ]]"